 - Integration flexibility: Does it work with your existing calendar, email, and ATS - or does it demand you rebuild your stack?

-We deliberately excluded enterprise-only platforms that require custom pricing calls and annual contracts starting at $10,000+.
-Those tools exist, and they're covered in our 2026 AI recruiting tools buyer's guide.
-This list is for teams that need results without a procurement department.
+Enterprise-only platforms that require custom pricing calls and annual contracts starting at $10,000+ are excluded here.
+Those tools exist, and they’re covered in our 2026 AI recruiting tools buyer’s guide.
+This list covers AI hiring software for small businesses, lean in-house teams, and budget-conscious recruiters who need results without a procurement department.
+Affordable AI recruiting for small agencies is also well-represented: most of these tools support multi-client workflows or agency use cases.

-Top 5 AI Recruiting Tools for Small Teams
+Top 5 Best AI Recruiting Tools for Small Teams

 1. Pin - Best for Full-Platform AI Sourcing and Outreach